-When the Alzheimer’s Society relocated it’s UK headquarters to Crutched Friars, London, following the expiry of their lease, they selected Structure Tone not only to realise their new office design but also their new brand vision.
+When the Alzheimer’s Society relocated its UK headquarters to Crutched Friars, London, following the expiry of their lease, they selected Structure Tone not only to realise their new office design but also their new brand vision.

-Alzheimer’s Society recently launched a new visual identity and strapline – ‘United Against Dementia’, developed to create a new brand position that’s both inspiring and accessible.
+Alzheimer’s Society recently launched a new visual identity and strapline – ‘United Against Dementia’ – developed to create a new brand position that’s both inspiring and accessible.

 Structure Tone worked closely with the Alzheimer’s Society and architects HLW International to ensure all configurations, finishes and design elements critical to people diagnosed with dementia were completed to the highest quality.
-To deliver a project of this nature, Structure Tone took great care to provide materials and equipment to ensure each part of the project met the goals of the design intent, and budgetary constraints required by the charity.
-The CAT A to CAT B works comprise installation of new meeting rooms, open plan meeting areas, a purpose-built IDF room, breakout space and tea points with bespoke specialist joinery, new slab-to-slab partitions to keep acoustic integrity and a new communications room to support the society’s operational requirements, including new data cabling with under floor power systems.
-The high-level mechanical installation was reconfigured to service the new office
+To deliver a project of this nature, Structure Tone took great care to provide materials and equipment to ensure each part of the project met the goals of the design intent and the budgetary constraints required by the charity.
+The CAT A to CAT B works comprise installation of new meeting rooms, open-plan meeting areas, a purpose-built IDF room, breakout space and tea points with bespoke specialist joinery, new slab-to-slab partitions to keep acoustic integrity and a new communications room to support the society’s operational requirements, including new data cabling with under floor power systems.
+The high-level mechanical installation was reconfigured to service the new office.

 43-44 Crutched Friars, London EC3N 2AE

 CAT A to CAT B fit out of Level 2 and Mezzanine